 Cylinder Area Definition

 The area of the cylinder is the total region covered by a cylinder in three-dimensional space.
-The cylinder area is basically equal to the sum of the area of two circular bases and curved surface area.
-The area for both the bases is equal for both the right cylinder and oblique cylinder.
+The cylinder area is equal to the sum of the area of two circular bases and curved surface area.
 In right cylinders, the two circular bases are exactly over each other and the axis line produces a right angle to the base.
-In case, if one of the circular bases is displaced and the axis does not produce the right angle to the base, then it is called the oblique cylinder.
+In case one of the circular bases is displaced and the axis does not produce the right angle to the base, then it is called the oblique cylinder.

 Area of a Cylinder Formula